electricherd/audiobookfinder/README.md

 * making a library ([adbflib](https://electricherd.github.io/audiobookfinder/adbflib/index.html) as the main part of the program)

 ### Changes:
+* corrected mdns thread to add found ip addresses, not before
 * more documentation on usage, also including information from `Cargo.toml` data directly
 * replaced [id3](https://github.com/jameshurst/rust-id3) with [taglib](https://github.com/ebassi/taglib-rust/) (more external libs, but many more available media tags).
 Unfortunately it took me quite some time to find some strange difference (didn't work) between [crates.io](https://crates.io/crates/taglib) and original [github.com](https://github.com/ebassi/taglib-rust/) version, so I had to use the git pull rather than the convenient crate.io dependency usage in `Cargo.toml`.
 * I suspended the usage of [trust](https://github.com/japaric/trust) which uses [cross](https://github.com/japaric/cross), since the develop cross compiling docker images are based on ubuntu 12.04 (deb jessie), and the libsodium, libavahi uses ubuntu ppa from newer versions.
 I might even go to xenial (deb stretch), then both libs are included by default.
 But I would have to create my own dockerfile for that, and not just extend the well prepared dockerfiles from cross. :unamused: